Universality of scaling of correlations across probability distributions: Introduction

-In this work, we consider translational, rotational and scale invariant systems defined on a lattice, such that the variable that defines the state at a lattice site takes on the same finite range of values.
+In this work, we consider translational, discretely rotational and scale invariant systems defined on a lattice, such that the variable that defines the state at a lattice site takes on the same finite range of values.
 These variables are collectively picked up from an arbitrary probability distribution.
-We show using a combination of mathematically rigorous and heuristic arguments, that the scaling of correlation function is similar to the scaling of statistical mechanical models at criticality, with the variables defining the state at every lattice site taking on the same range of finite values.
+We show that the scaling of the two point correlation function is similar to the scaling of equilibrium statistical mechanical models described by the Boltzmannian probability distribution at the critical point.
 This therefore extends the concept of universality beyond Boltzmannian probability distributions of statistical mechanics.
+We would like to explicitly state that by a Boltzmannian probability distribution we mean a probability distribution that goes as $e^{H}$ where $H$ is a analytical function of the degrees of freedom in the problem.
+For example if we say that the variable $S_i$ represents the state at lattice site $i$, $H$ will have a form like $H(\{ S_i \}) = a+ \sum_i a_i S_i + \sum_{ij} a_{ij} S_i S_j + \sum_{ijk} a_{ijk} S_i S_j S_k + ...$, where $a, a_i, a_{ij}, a_{ijk}...$ etc are constants.
+Hence an arbitrary probability distribution $P(\{S_i\})$ cannot be written as $e^{\ln P(\{S_i\}) }$ and then labelled as a Boltzmannian probability distribution.
+This is because $ \ln P(\{S_i\}) $ cannot generically equal $H(\{ S_i \}) = a+ \sum_i a_i S_i + \sum_{ij} a_{ij} S_i S_j + \sum_{ijk} a_{ijk} S_i S_j S_k + ...$, because $H(\{ S_i \}) = a+ \sum_i a_i S_i + \sum_{ij} a_{ij} S_i S_j + \sum_{ijk} a_{ijk} S_i S_j S_k + ... $'s can be analytically continued to the full complex plane, by continuing $S_i$'s to the whole complex plane, with no branch cuts needed to define $H(\{ S_i \})$, however $ \ln P(\{S_i\}) $ continued to the entire complex plane will have to be defined using branch cuts.
+Hence a functional relationship $\ln P(\{S_i\}) = a+ \sum_i a_i S_i + \sum_{ij} a_{ij} S_i S_j + \sum_{ijk} a_{ijk} S_i S_j S_k + ... $ is not possible in general, despite being possible for isolated cases.
+However, in this work we will prove our assertion stated in the beginning of this paragraph that for any translational, discretely rotational and scale invariant systems defined on a lattice, where the state at every lattice site takes on the same range of finite values and are picked up from an arbitrary probability distribution, the scaling of the two point correlation function is similar to the scaling of equilibrium statistical mechanical models at criticality.

+We summarize the arguments of the proof for the interest of the reader.
+Proposition 1, starts with the attesting that if all possible measured observables are translationally invariant, the probability distribution describing the system should be translationally invariant.
+Proposition 2, states that translation invariance and discrete rotational invariance automatically makes the two point correlation function fully rotational invariant and hence functionally dependent on distance between the two points on the lattice.
+Scale invariance then sets the correlation function $C(|a-b|)= \frac{C}{|a-b|^\alpha}$.
+In proposition 3, we claim that translation invariance of the probability distribution implies that the probability distribution can be written as a function of translation invariant terms, that cannot be expressed in terms of each other.
+This information allows us to write the probability distribution as a Fourier transform as